agileplanning-io/docs/content/docs/guides/configure-your-project/index.md

 ### A note on team-managed projects

 At the time of writing, Jira team-managed projects do not support resolutions.
-You may wish to use labels instead (e.g. `wont-fix`, `duplicate`, etc.), which can be used in the default completed work filter in the same way:
+You may wish to use labels instead (e.g. `wont-fix`, `duplicate`, etc.), which can be used in the default completed work filter in the same way.

-TODO: screenshot

 ## Workflows